How early education is funded

 In exceptional circumstances, we reserve the right to implement specific payment arrangements for individual providers.

-Base rate funding is claimed by a termly Headcount submission on the Establishment Portal.
+Funding is claimed by a termly Headcount submission on the Education Portal.
 Providers receive funding for a full term, there are no opportunities to claim after the Headcount has been submitted.
-There are no centrally administered mid term funding transfers so where funding has been claimed for a child at a setting, it cannot be moved to a new setting until the start of the next term.
+There are no centrally administered mid term funding transfers.
+Where funding has been claimed for a child at a setting on the termly headcount, it cannot be claimed for at a new setting the next term.

 Early Years Pupil Premium (EYPP)